 This phytochemical prevents the attachment and colonization of pathogens in your teeth that are responsible for tooth decay.

-These berries also contain vitamin C that is known for its anti-inflammatory properties that will help gums to fight against inflammation.
+These berries also contain vitamin C, known for their anti-inflammatory properties that will help gums fight against inflammation.

 Similarly, you can also consume peppers and citrus fruits to reap the benefits of the anti-inflammatory vitamin.

 To maintain good oral health, you should limit the consumption of sugar-containing foods and drinks.

 Also, carbohydrates and sugar-containing foods act as a fuel source for bacteria.
 Besides, regular consumption of these foods contribute to tooth decay and lead to disease like Periodontitis.

 It is also necessary to include herbs like garlic, ginger, echinacea, and ginseng to inhibit pathogens’ growth.

 Try to have nutrient-dense food that will keep your teeth and gums healthy and prevent cavities.